josiahn99/KC1YQN-notes/notes-mar26.md

 Think this through - why does when side have 100 micro farads and the other 10, the 100 microfarad connected to the base of the transistor, the led connected to the 10 mf blinks and the other does nothing

 It's staying closed so long that the smaller cap has a long time to charge, so even when teh other light goes off, it wont' go on because it had so much time to charge.

+question: why can't a transistor amplify a light plugged into the wall?